Ouissalb/hf-coding-challenge/README.md

 ### Running the app

-* Built and run the project as a spring boot application.
+* Build and run the project as a spring boot application.

 ## Authors